 A gnat problem is not limited to the summer months but is also evident in warmer areas of your home and garden, such as greenhouses during the winter.

 Greenhouses are actually a much better breeding facility for gnats because the plants in there do tend to contain rich soils, and have been watered regularly.

 Fungus gnats love to munch on the roots of your house plants, but will also feast on your plants themselves when there’s a lack of organic root material in your house plants.

 Furthermore, there are certain plants that are more susceptible to fungi gnat infestation than others such as geraniums, poinsettias, carnations, and African violets.
-Some exotic plants like Philodendrons, Peperomias and Caletheas have also been known to attract these pests.

 As mentioned earlier, fungal gnats can appear in both the summer and winter months but tend to strike during the fall.